 Exercise and good nutrition keep your body healthy.
 Brushing and flossing keep your teeth healthy.
 What about the health of your tongue?
 Believe it or not, your tongue’s health is important to your oral health.
-Check out the best ways to keep your tongue healthy and clean below.

 Why is your tongue important?